-$\ \square$ Name of Person submitting the Proposal, including department affiliation ☐ Contact information for that person, including mailing address, direct dial phone number and email - this will be used to contact you for any follow-up information or clarifying questions that need to be answered to consider your Proposal. ☐ Total amount of funding requested $\hfill \square$ Number of Fellows to be supported with funding □ Abstract (one page maximum) □ Scientific Abstract (500 words) describing the Proposal, including the potential immediate impact of the Fellow's work and potential ripple effect (see pp. 7-8 in RFP) \square Lay-Person Abstract (200 words) describing the project in general terms □ Narrative Use at least half the page to provide the rationale and significance of the Fellowship's research or activities.
+- □ Total amount of funding requested - $\hfill\square$ Number of Fellows to be supported with funding - □ Abstract (one page maximum) - □ Scientific Abstract (500 words) describing the Proposal, including the potential immediate impact of the Fellow's work and potential ripple effect (see page 8 in the RFP) - □ Lay-Person Abstract (200 words) describing the project in general terms

+□ Narrative

+Use at least half the page to provide the rationale and significance of the Fellowship's research or activities.
 A good way to start is with a sentence that states the Fellowship's goals.
 For the rest of the narrative, describe the significance of the research or activities and give your rational for choosing that particular research or those activities.

-Specific Aims of the research or activities in the Proposal (1 page maximum) This should be a one-page statement of your objectives for the Proposal.
+□ Specific Aims of the research or activities in the Proposal (1 page maximum)

+This should be a one-page statement of your objectives for the Proposal.
 Note the significance of your Proposal and then list 2 to 3 concrete objectives which are your aims.
 Enter your aims as bold bullets points.
-State your plans using strong verbs like identify , define , quantify , establish , determine .
+State your plans using strong verbs like identify, define, quantify, establish, determine.
 Describe each aim in one to three sentences.
 Consider adding bullets under each aim to refine your objectives.

-Fellowship Strategy (4 pages maximum)
+□ Fellowship Strategy (4 pages maximum)